Spinal Disc Replacement: supporting pain free mobility through next generation Spinal Prosthesis

 Artificial spinal discs have the potential to preserve mobility in the spinal column, almost matching the mobility of a normal healthy spine.

 What to expect from an artificial spinal disc?
-These artificial discs help to improve mobility in a segment of the spine which has been affected by disk degeneration.
+These artificial discs help improve mobility in a spine segment that has been affected by disk degeneration.

 Next generation Spinal Disc Replacement using the dynamic M6 spinal disc prosthesis